jack-avery/nixos-configurations/README.md

 Once that is done, if you're using NixOS, you can match my system using `sudo nixos-rebuild switch --flake .`.
 Note that this assumes you have my hardware configuration as well.

 If you're not on NixOS, you'll have to install [home-manager](https://nix-community.github.io/home-manager/).
 I use the Standalone installation.
-Once you have it set up, run `home-manager switch --flake .`, and resource your shell.
+Once you have it set up, run `home-manager switch --flake . --impure`.
+> `--impure` is required due to NixGL.

 # Where?

 Sources for my NixOS and home-manager configurations are listed under `systems` and `homes`.
-You can see the ones for my current computer here: [NixOS](https://github.com/jack-avery/nixos-configurations/blob/main/systems/nixdesk/configuration.nix) [home-manager](https://github.com/jack-avery/nixos-configurations/blob/main/homes/jack/home.nix)
+You can see the NixOS configuration for my current computer [here](https://github.com/jack-avery/nixos-configurations/blob/main/systems/nixdesk/configuration.nix).
+However, I've recently split apart and modularized my home-manager configuration, which should make it easier to look through and see what does what under `homes`.